 Basic Car Sales Training

-In some dealerships the education required to start selling cars is not much more than an orientation or indoctrination of the steps to the sale.
+In some dealerships the education required to start selling cars is not much more than an orientation or indoctrination of the car sales steps or the steps to the sale.
 Many times this is done by a sales manager and it is often seriously lacking when it comes to building the solid foundation required to become a successful salesperson.
 The turnover of the sales staff at these dealers is usually high and the success rate along with the profitability of these types of dealers is at best dismal.
 The pay plan for sales people is often poor and it does little or nothing to motivate the staff.
 This type of place is not where you want to start your car sales career if you can help it unless you don’t care about succeeding.

 However in most new car dealerships today car sales training is taken more seriously.
 They may have a member of the sales management team do the training, but it consists of two or more full days and it includes word-tracks, scripts, drills and it provides a true auto sales education.
 It usually includes a printed or copied car sales manual or handbook and the basic skills required to get started.
 Then the Green Pea is let loose on the lot to start selling cars in order for them to get a taste of the territory that is the business of selling cars for a living.
 They will be monitored and coached by a sales manager or a senior member of the staff until they learn the basics and from there they are usually on their own other than some occasional guidance or a car salesman tip.